 What is Ethereum?

-Ethereum is an open-source, trustless, decentralized network of computers that use a unique coding language and blockchain technology to exchange applications for cryptocurrency tokens of value, called “Ether.”
+Ethereum is an open-source, trustless, decentralized computer network that uses a unique coding language and blockchain technology to exchange applications for cryptocurrency tokens of value called “Ether.”
 There are over 8,000 computers (operators) worldwide engaged in this process at the moment.

 The entire Ethereum network works like a programmable blockchain.
-It uses a peer-to-peer protocol to allow users to create applications or “smart contracts,” which they can add to the blockchain and execute by sending Ether to them.
+It uses a peer-to-peer protocol to allow users to create applications or “smart contracts,” which they can add to the blockchain and execute by sending Ether.

-As the platform’s website puts it: “on Ethereum, you can write code that controls digital value.”
-The codes are called “smart contracts,” and since the network is public and global, anyone can create and run a smart contract by paying the Ether operators.
+The platform’s website says: “on Ethereum, you can write code that controls digital value.”
+The codes are called “smart contracts,” Since the network is public and global, anyone can create and run a smart contract by paying the Ether operators.

 Ethereum is not under the control of any governmental authorities or banking institutions.
-The Ethereum platform is fully autonomous, and its authenticity is given by the thousands of computers and volunteers that work on it around the world.
+Instead, the Ethereum platform is fully autonomous, and its authenticity is given by the thousands of computers and volunteers that work on it around the world.